csimth335/MTH335/Chapter2/floating-point-2.md

 (0.1 + 0.2) + 0.3,  0.1 + (0.2 + 0.3)
 ```

-### Floating point is not always commutative
+### Floating point is not always "commutative"

 ```
 0.1 + 0.2 + 0.3, 0.3 +  0.2 +  0.1
 ```

+This is not quite correct mathematically.
+It is the case that $fl(x) + fl(y) = fl(y) + fl(x)$.
+However, the above shows that we can't arbitrarily move around sums.
+This is due to the lack of associativity.
+On the left `0.1 + 0.2` is performed first, on the right `0.3 + 0.2` is.

-Moral: need to be careful when trying to say two things are exactly equal.
+Moral: need to be careful when trying to say two things are exactly equal: Not only is there rounding, but algebraic reductions done different ways can lead as well to different answers.

 ### Proof not associative